West Virginia Mesothelioma Lawyers

 - Punitive damages, intended to deter future wrongful conduct, when appropriate

-When a wrongful death claim is pursued by the estate or family of the person who lost their life due to asbestos-related mesothelioma or lung cancer, common damages include:
+When a wrongful death lawsuit is pursued by the estate or family of the person who lost their life due to asbestos cases such as those involving mesothelioma or lung cancer, some common types of financial compensation include:

 - Mental Anguish